 Safeguard Your Child’s Financial Future With A Special Needs Trust

 All parents want to ensure their child’s well-being.
-For parents with a special needs child, preparing to provide for your child throughout his or her lifetime is a real concern.
+For parents with a child with special needs, preparing to provide for your child throughout his or her lifetime is a real concern.
 Not only is it essential for parents to prepare a financial plan for the lifespan of their child, but they must also maneuver the complexities of providing financial independence without losing available governmental assistance like Supplemental Social Security benefits; vital long-term nursing care provided through Medicare; and Medicaid health benefits and Supplemental Nutrition Assistance.
 Navigating benefit systems is difficult enough without the added challenge of providing accessible income while retaining applicable government benefits.
-There are limitations to the amount of funds a special needs child is able to have in his or her name to retain Supplemental Security Income.
+There are limitations to the amount of funds a child with special needs is able to have in his or her name to retain Supplemental Security Income.

-So, how do you plan for financial security for your Special Needs child?
+So, how do you plan for financial security for your child with special needs?

 How A Special Needs Trust Works